calnix/solhints/src/ABI/ABI Encoding.md

 ```

 If <data input> is of any other type, then abi.encodePacked or abi.encode are ways of converting a variable number of arguments, with possibly different types, to bytes to allow for the use of keccak256.

-It is recommended to encode input data before hashing.
-This ensures proper formatting and is especially important for protecting the integrity of the information.

 ## abi.encodeWithSignature